tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 ## 5. Data Operations

 ### 5.1 Write Path
-When a key-value pair is written to TidesDB
+When a key-value pair is written to TidesDB (via `tidesdb_txn_commit()`):

+1. **Acquire active memtable** - Lock-free CAS retry loop to safely acquire a reference to the current active memtable
+2. **Assign sequence number** - Atomically increment the WAL sequence counter via `atomic_fetch_add()`
-1. The operation is recorded in the active memtable's WAL
+3. **Write to WAL** - Record the operation in the active memtable's WAL using lock-free block manager write
-2. The key-value pair is inserted into the active memtable's skip list
+4. **Write to skip list** - Insert the key-value pair into the skip list using lock-free atomic CAS operations
-3. The memtable size is checked after each write
-4. If the memtable size exceeds the flush threshold (`memtable_flush_size`)
+5. **Check flush threshold** - If memtable size exceeds `memtable_flush_size`, attempt to acquire `flush_lock` via `trylock`

-- The current memtable becomes immutable and is added to the flush queue
+6. **Trigger rotation** (if lock acquired and size still exceeds threshold):
-- A new active memtable is created with a new WAL file
+   - Create a new active memtable with a new WAL file
+   - Atomically swap the active memtable pointer
-- The immutable memtable is submitted to the flush thread pool
+   - Add the immutable memtable to the flush queue
-- Background threads flush the immutable memtable to an SSTable
-- After successful flush, the WAL file is deleted and the memtable is freed
-- Writes continue immediately to the new active memtable without blocking
+   - Submit flush task to the flush thread pool
+   - Release `flush_lock`
+7. **Background flush** - Flush thread writes immutable memtable to SSTable, then deletes WAL and frees memtable
+8. **Concurrent writes** - Multiple transactions can write concurrently without blocking (lock-free)

 ### 5.2 Read Path